Out November 13th, the 2nd album from Gwenifer Raymond:

 Available for pre-order now!

-Support your local independent record shop, or you can pre-order a physical only copy on Bandcamp
+For physical copies, support your local independent record shop, or you can pre-order a copy directly from me (UK based) on Bandcamp

-Listen to the first single from the upcoming album, Eulogy For Dead French Composer, on digital and streaming now:
+Listen to the first single two singles from the upcoming album, Eulogy For Dead French Composer and Hell For Certain, on digital and streaming now:

 My new album, ‘Strange Lights Over Garth Mountain’, has eight songs in it.
 All were recorded in a basement flat in central Brighton, locked-down amidst a global pandemic.
 I recorded them myself and neither I, nor any of the songs saw said outbreak coming.
 Coronavirus may have dictated the circumstance under which the album was recorded but it did not otherwise inform any of the compositions that run through it; like I said, we didn’t see it coming.